EwanColquhoun/the-flying-scotsmen/TESTING.md

     - Once you are registered and approved by the Admin.
 The User can then access the Calendar page by the Navigation menus.
 On the Calendar page the Approved User can view all the bookings that have been both approved and awaiting approval.

 * As a USER I want to CANCEL A BOOKING so that I HAVE FLEXIBILITY WHEN BOOKING.
-    - On both the Booking page and the Calendatr page the user can click on a 'Delete booking' icon.
+    - On both the Booking page and the Calendar page the user can click on a 'Delete booking' icon.
 They will then be prompted to check that they want to proceed with the cancellation.

 * As a USER I want to EDIT A BOOKING so that I CAN CHANGE MY BOOKING DETAILS.
-    - On both the Booking page and the Calendatr page the user can click on an 'edit booking' icon and be taken to the edit-booking page to amend their booking.
+    - On both the Booking page and the Calendar page the user can click on an 'edit booking' icon and be taken to the edit-booking page to amend their booking.

 * As a USER I want to REGISTER WITH THE SITE so thank I CAN MAKE BOOKINGS.
     - On the home page there is a link to a Register page.
 Here the user can submit a form making a case to join the group.
 That information is then passed to the Admin for approval.